nerzh/Action-Cable-Swift/README.md

 ### Your WebSocketService should to implement the `ACWebSocketProtocol` protocol.

 #### I highly recommend not using Starscream to implement a WebSocket, because they have a strange implementation that does not allow conveniently reconnecting to a remote server after disconnecting.
-There is also a cool and fast alternative from the [Swift Server Work Group (SSWG)](https://swift.org/server/) named [Websocket-kit](https://github.com/vapor/websocket-kit).
-Websocket-kit based on Apple Framework - [Swift-NIO](https://github.com/apple/swift-nio)
+There is also a cool and fast alternative from the [Swift Server Work Group (SSWG)](https://swift.org/server/), package named [Websocket-kit](https://github.com/vapor/websocket-kit).

+[Websocket-kit](https://github.com/vapor/websocket-kit) based on Apple Framework - [Swift-NIO](https://github.com/apple/swift-nio)

 <details>
   <summary>Recommended implementation WSS based on Websocket-kit(Swift-NIO)</summary>